At a glance

 - Around it: White cheese or melted kaşar, tomato, cucumber, olives, herbs

-It is a modern café item, not a heritage one, and it lives where a kitchen wants a portable single-hand version of the morning.
-Heat is the main dial at the counter: a pinch of pul biber or chopped chili folded inside pushes it hot, and the order usually specifies whether the sucuk stays in and whether cheese is white or yellow.
-It is served straight off the griddle, whole or halved to show the spiral.
-This is its own format, distinct from the open Turkish breakfast sandwich and from the flat dürüm-style breakfast roll, each of which builds and eats differently.
-What defines the kahvaltı burrito is the borrowing: a tightly rolled, griddle-sealed wheat tube carrying a Turkish breakfast in one fist.
+This is a counter item built for one hand, and heat is the main dial.
+A pinch of pul biber or chopped chili folded inside pushes it hotter, and the order usually specifies whether the sucuk stays in and whether the cheese is white or yellow.
+It comes straight off the griddle, whole or halved to show the spiral, and it sits apart from the open Turkish breakfast sandwich and the flatter dürüm-style breakfast roll, each of which builds and eats its own way.

 The spread it compresses has a name of its own.
 Serpme kahvaltı, the scattered breakfast, is the table laid not on one plate but across many small bowls at once, a communal form rooted in rural hospitality where whatever the farm offered went out together.
-The burrito takes that deliberately non-linear, many-dished meal and forces it into a single linear roll, which is most of why it reads as a novelty.
+The burrito takes that deliberately many-dished meal and forces it into one linear roll, which is most of why it reads as a novelty.